qppd/Chits-Exchanger/README.md

 3. **Interrupt Testing**: Confirm coin/bill detection
 4. **Servo Calibration**: Adjust angles for proper dispensing
 5. **Integration Test**: Full system operation

+#### New Hardware Test Workflow (2025)
+- Use serial monitor commands to test each coin hopper sensor and SSR relay individually:
+    - `TEST_HOPPER_1`, `TEST_HOPPER_2`, `TEST_HOPPER_3`: Pulse counting and sensor validation
+    - `TEST_SSR_1`, `TEST_SSR_2`, `TEST_SSR_3`: Relay activation and status check
+    - `TEST_ALL`: Runs all tests in sequence, prints results
+- Use these commands for hardware validation, troubleshooting, and diagnostics before full integration.

+#### Modular SSR & Hopper Design
+- Each coin hopper is powered by its own SSR, controlled via the SOLID_STATE_RELAY class
+- SSRs are mapped to dedicated GPIO pins (see PIN_CONFIGURATION.h)
+- Hopper logic is now fully decoupled from relay logic, improving safety and maintainability

 #### Troubleshooting Checklist
 - [ ] Power supply voltages correct